 This error usually occurs due to problematic cartridges.
 The error can also appear due to problems with the printer’s printhead.

-B200: Printer error has occurred
+B200: Printer error has occurred on Canon printers

 The troubleshooting for resolving this error is quite simple.
 As the Canon printers comes with either 2 or 4+ cartridges, so troubleshooting the B200: Printer error has occurred is different for both the printers.

 If it’s the printhead, one thing that you can try is to remove your printhead and clean it.